vgijssel/hermit-python-packages/prompts.md

 ## Generate Hermit manifest

-Create hermit manifest based on all GitHub releases.
+Create a separate script called `create_hermit_manifest.py` that generates the Hermit manifest based on all GitHub releases.
 For this query all GitHub releases.
 Skip all releases that are still a prerelease.
 Cross reference all config.yaml files and GitHub releases and create a single, only one, manifest for each package.
 This manifest is going to written in the root directory and will be named after the package.
 For example `aider-chat.hcl`.
 The manifest looks something like this:

 ```hcl
 description = "Python tool aider-chat packaged as PEX" # comes from the config.yaml file